-What I planned to offer Davis as a media witness wasn't much.
+What had I planned to offer Davis as a media witness?
 A set of eyes.
 A curiosity that runs deep but not straight?
 Hmm.
 I was joined by a competitor and personal friend, John Moritz of the Arkansas Democrat-Gazette, and Associated Press reporter Sean Murphy, for whom this was to be exactly his dozenth lethal injection.

 A dozen executions.

 Maybe the only real thing a gathering of people at a lethal injection will witness is just the rest of us, the rest of the gathered.
 What will we be like?
-And then, what if no one betrays any emotion at all, like automatons, like we three planned to be.
+What if no one betrays any emotion at all, like automatons, like we three planned to be.

 Sitting outside in the parked car Moritz and Murphy discussed consciousness tests.
 Little flicky pestering things a trained health care professional there not to administer any health or care at all but justice, will do between the dose of midazolam, the sedative, and vecuronium bromide, the paralytic (which is followed by potassium chloride, the killer).

-"I heard you pinch them," Moritz said, and pinched at the tender crook of his arm.
+"I heard you pinch them," Moritz said, pinching at the tender crook of his arm.

 "Their eyelids, their ribs," Murphy said.